Battle of Chrysopolis: Battle

 Constantine's army landed on the Asiatic shore of the Bosphorus at a place called "the Sacred Promontory" and marched southward towards Chalcedon.
 Licinius moved his army a short distance north towards Chrysopolis.
 Constantine's army reached the environs of Chrysopolis before the forces of Licinius.
+Constantine formed his army on high ground and awaited the arrival of the opposing army.
 Following a retreat to his tent to seek divine guidance, Constantine decided to take the initiative.

 A coin of Constantine (c.
 337) showing a depiction of his Labarum standard spearing a serpent.

 The religious aspect of the conflict was reflected in Licinius drawing up his battle lines with images of the pagan gods of Rome prominently displayed, whilst Constantine's army fought under his talismanic Christian standard, the labarum.
 Licinius had developed a superstitious dread of the labarum and forbade his troops from attacking it, or even looking directly at it.

-Constantine launched a direct frontal assault on Licinius' troops and routed them.
+Constantine had an advantage in being able to clearly see the dispositions of Licinius' force from his army's position on higher ground.
+Constantine did not attempt any preliminary manoeuvring, unlike in earlier battles, but launched a direct frontal assault on Licinius' troops and routed them.
+This onset is described as, "By a single charge [Constantine] overthrew in a moment the entire body of the enemy."
 He won a decisive victory in what was a very large-scale battle.
+It is possible that the brief nature of the fight was the result of Licinius having suffered heavy casualties to his most reliable and veteran troops in earlier defeats.
 According to the fifth-century historian Zosimus, "There was great slaughter at Chrysopolis".
 Licinius was reported to have lost 25,000 to 30,000 men, with thousands more breaking and running in flight.
 Licinius managed to escape and gathered around 30,000 of his surviving troops at his capital Nicomedia (modern Izmit).

 Modern assessments of the size of the opposing forces are cautious.
 Ancient writers give widely varying numbers, and the larger totals attributed to Zosimus, are viewed with suspicion by modern historians.
 Zosimus is the source for the highest estimates for several late Roman battles and his figure of 100,000 casualties for Licinius at Chrysopolis is considered especially unreliable.
 Other contemporary evidence, such as the Anonymus Valesianus, preserves a far lower total of around 25,000 dead, which recent scholarship regards as the more plausible scale of loss.